 Furthermore, if you suspect you have a leaking vessel, this test can detect leaks whether it’s a crack or pinhole.

 Firstly, for our NDT technicians to carry out a dye test the customer would need to make sure that the process vessel or tank is clean and dry.

 - Using the correct safety equipment the technicians will spray the inside of the tank using a fluorescent dye with a pressure sprayer.

 - The dye is left on the inside of the tank or vessel for around 20 minutes – 1 hour depending on the size

 - Fluorescent dye is used to reveal surface-breaking defects using a UV light in a darkened area.

-- Following inspection full certification will be issued and should any defects be found our testing technicians will advise of any necessary repair work required
+- Following inspection full certification will be issued and should any defects be found our NDT technicians will advise of any necessary repair work required

 - Tried & tested reliable method

 - Routine inspections help reduce the risk of contamination

 - Spray heads / Agitators checked for signs of damage or restriction if required